keithduke/keithduke/README.md

 # 👋 Hi, I'm Keith Duke

-**Full-Stack Engineer · Agentic AI & LLM Systems · Text-First Games**
+**Full-Stack Engineer · Agentic AI & LLM Systems · New Media & Games**

 I'm a full-stack engineer with 13+ years of experience shipping products at scale, including a decade as a Lead/Senior engineer working on web properties at CBS Interactive (now Paramount).
 These days I'm focused on: